MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 > [!NOTE]
 > - If you don't see the **Org-wide** option when creating a team and you're a global admin, the feature might still be rolling out, you have reached the five org-wide teams limit, or your organization might have more than the current size limit of 5,000 members.
 We're looking to increase this limit in the future.
 > - Rooms that aren't a part of a room list, equipment, and resource accounts might be added or synced to the org-wide team.
 Team owners can easily remove these accounts from the team.
-> - All actions by the system to add or remove members are posted in the main Teams channel.
+> - All actions by the system to add or remove members are posted in the General channel.
 The channel will also be marked as having new activity in the Teams client.

 ## Best practices